Villtorb/NumberToChars/Readme.md

 ## Alternatives

-<b>TryFormat</b> is a `.NET Core 2.1`, `.Net5` and `.Net6+` feature and is far more convenient, has been available since spans were a thing, but not all of us can use it, such as in Unity as it is using `netstandard2.1`.
+<b>TryFormat</b> is the way.
+It came in `.NET Core 2.1`, `.Net5` and `.Net6+` at the same time as Span and is far more convenient but isn't always available.
+Anything targeting `netstandard2.0`, which the older Unity versions do, has the ability to import Span as a Nuget package but did not include `TryFormat`.

 For when you can use `TryFormat()`, I recommend this simple extensions method:
 ```csharp